dltoth/UPnPDevice/README.md

       public:  virtual boolean         isType(const char* t)
 ```

 Notice the macro DERIVED_TYPE_CHECK(*baseName*) declares *baseName* as being a subclass of the class being defined.
-Additionally, the static members _classType and _upnpType must be initialized in the .cpp file with macros:
+Additionally, the static members *_classType* and *_upnpType* must be initialized in the .cpp file with macros:

 ```
       INITIALIZE_STATIC_TYPE(className);
-      INITIALIZE_UPnP_TYPE(className,urn:domain-name:device:deviceName:1);
+      INITIALIZE_UPnP_TYPE(className,urn:company-name:device:deviceName:1);
 ```

-where *className* is the class name of the UPnPDevice being defined, *domainName* is the domain name the UPnPDevice, and *deviceName* is the unique device name.
+where *className* is the class name of the UPnPDevice being defined, *company-name* is the company name described earlier, and *deviceName* is the unique device name.

 **Why RTTI?**